 Pegasus is a winged horse symbol of immortality.
-Its figure originates from Greek mythology, present in the myth of Perseus and Medusa.
-Pegasus was born of the blood of Medusa when she was beheaded by Perseus.
+Its figure, with origin in the Greek mythology, is present in the myth of Perseus and Medusa.
+Pegasus was born from the fallen the blood of Medusa when she was beheaded by Perseus.

 In Fragrance mythology, Pegasus is a spicy sweet perfume displaying almond, vanilla, floral accords, and is the sixth perfume from the house Parfums de Marly.

-After the 2 initial sprays I could state immediately that it smelled "veeeery gooood".
-As time progressed, I begun to wonder about possible similarities , raising questions of where have I smelled it, what does it smells like, if I have this scent already but under a different brand... because it really does smell good, but not unique.
-Does it smell familiar?... similar to which perfume?
+After 3 initial sprays I could realize immediately that it just smelled very good.
+As time progressed, I begun to wonder about possible fragrance similarities, raising questions of where have I smelled it and what does it smells like.
+I was sure that I could recall the scent but under a different brand... because it really did smell good, but not unique.
+Did it smell familiar?... kind off... but similar to which perfume?

-As the fragrance starts to settle, I get hints of perfumes like Eau de Cedrat by L'occitane, Dior Hypnotic Poison, Ajmal Evoke Silver...
-Well, it makes me remember those perfumes, but not being really similar to none.
-Just some common vibes at the most.
+As the fragrance starts to settle, I get hints of Eau de Cedrat by L'occitane, Dior Hypnotic Poison, Ajmal Evoke Silver...
+Well, it makes me remember those perfumes, but it's not really similar to any of them.
+They share some common vibes at the most.

-Finally the inevitable comparison makes itself evident.
-It really smells like Armaf Craze, or should I say, Craze really resembles to Pegasus, as the Marly scent preceded the Armaf scent by 5 years... so where are the differences?
+Finally the inevitable comparison made itself evident.
+It really smells like Armaf Craze, or should I say, Craze really resembles to Pegasus, as the Marly scent preceded the Armaf scent by 5 years... so what are the differences?

-- The first one is evident without even smelling the fragrances.
+- The first difference is evident without even smelling both fragrances.
 Craze has probably the ugliest flask of this industry, and Pegasus has one of the most elegants.

-- When you compare the scents side by side, you end up noticing that the notes are similar (actually the same notes) and the evolution of Craze seems also to be a copy of the Pegasus evolution (a Xerox copy in fact).
+- When you compare the scents side by side, you end up noticing that the notes are similar (actually they have the same listed notes) and the evolution of Craze seems also to be a copy of the Pegasus evolution (a Xerox copy in fact).

-- I may also add the usual bla-bla-bla, by adding that Pegasus is more performant, creamier, smoother, less synthetic, with more performance, and so on.
-Yes all that is true, but the main difference resides in the 6~7 times bigger price of Pegasus, besides the already mentioned bottle elegance.
+- I probably could add the usual bla-bla-bla, by arguing that Pegasus is more performant, creamier, smoother, less synthetic, with more performance, and so on.
+Yes all that is true, but the main difference resides in the 6~7 times bigger price of Pegasus, and in the already mentioned bottle elegance.

 The drydown is also a reminiscent of the previous findings.
 Craze does not last as long but both scents are virtually identical.
 At least the people around you will not notice the difference.

-About the Pegasus evolution I may had that it opens spicy and slightly citrusy, to reveal some moments later a heavy bittersweet almond with a fougére touch.
-The drydown sustains the almond scent now more sweet with vanilla and framed in a smooth amber and woody background.
-And with 2 sprays you carry this marvelous scent for an entire day, with a strong projection for 3+ hours and a top sillage that may fill an average room.
-SSpray your jacket or sweater as well and you're set for 48 hours.
+About the Pegasus evolution I may sumarize that it opens spicy and slightly citrusy.
+Some moments later it reveals a heavy bittersweet almond note with a fougére touch.
+The drydown sustains the almond scent, but it's now more sweet due to vanilla, and framed in a smooth ambery and woody background.
+With 3 sprays you carry this marvelous scent almost for an entire day, with a strong projection (3+ hours) and a sillage that may fill an average room.
+If you spray your jacket or sweater as well, you're set for 48 hours.
 Amazing!

 How does Pegasus handles math?